reTHINK-project/dev-registry-domain/docs/DomainRegistryUserManual.md

 2) The REST API open for read access from everyone (at least for the time being).

 As such, and since the framework ([Spark Java Framework](http://sparkjava.com/)) used to develop the Domain Registry does not support mutual authentication, this was configured in a [Haproxy](http://www.haproxy.org/) load balancer that resides in front of the Domain Registry.
-As can be seen inside Haproxy configuration file (server/load-balancer/haproxy.cfg), this was achieved by using certificates.
+As can be seen from [Haproxy configuration file](https://github.com/reTHINK-project/dev-registry-domain/blob/develop/server/load-balancer/haproxy.cfg#L14), this was achieved by using certificates.
 As a consequence, a certificate authority must exist in order to sign and verify client certificates.
-Just provide Haproxy with a server certificate and a CA file and use further configuration options as needed.
+Provide Haproxy with a server certificate and a CA file (tutorial [here](https://github.com/reTHINK-project/dev-registry-domain/blob/develop/docs/CertificationManual.md)) and use further configuration options as needed.
 The provided Haproxy configuration assumes that these certificates are created inside /server/load-balancer folder.
 Our configuration starts with only one backend server (much more can be added) and connections only reached it if they came from an authenticated client or if its a HTTP GET request.
 Basically we are blocking non authenticated HTTP PUT requests.